Coronavirus - Temporary Workers

 Any differences I should know about?

 The German government has moved quickly and pragmatically to ensure as wide a spectrum of the workforce have access to financial support during these hard times.
-Accordingly, they have attempted to align the previously divergent processes, meaning the application for Kurzarbeitergeld for temporary workers is made in the same way as for non-temporary workers, but done via the TWA the person works for.
+Accordingly, they have attempted to align the previously divergent processes, meaning the application for Kurzarbeitergeld for temporary workers is made in the same way as for non-temporary workers but done via the TWA the person works for.
 If you are working for a temporary agency and have had your hours reduced, get in contact directly with your TWA and ensure your rights are being observed.

 Unfortunately, the same issues surrounding applications for Kurzarbeitergeld are also applicable for those applying whilst working for TWA’s, namely the possibility for fraudulent claims.
 It is important to be aware of what you are entitled to and how you go about getting it.
-This is also a difficult time for those who own a TWA, with many agencies struggling to deal with the myriad problems involved in providing government mandated support to those in their employ.
+This is also a difficult time for those who own a TWA, with many agencies struggling to deal with the myriad of problems involved in providing government-mandated support to those in their employ.

-Should you be working in a TWA and feel that your employer is not observing the rules, or you are an owner of a TWA who is struggling to understand their legal obligations and/or entitlements during the Coronavirus crisis, we at ZELLER & SEYFERT are willing and able to fight your corner.
+Should you be working at a TWA and feel that your employer is not observing the rules, or you are an owner of a TWA who is struggling to understand their legal obligations and/or entitlements during the Coronavirus crisis, we at ZELLER & SEYFERT are willing and able to fight your corner.
 Our Employment Law Expert Atty.
 Dr. Christian Zeller has many years of experience in fighting for the rights of employees and would gladly welcome your contact for a free initial “Corona consultancy”.
-Feel free to contact us via email (email@example.com) or telephone (+49 (0) 30-40 36 785-80).
+Feel free to contact us via email (firstname.lastname@example.org) or telephone (+49 (0) 30-40 36 785-80).

 Live Chat - Protokoll